Entropy and set cardinality inequalities for partition-determined functions: Introduction

-Section~\ref{ss:set-abelian} gives a second, and important, application to sumsets in Abelian groups.
-In this, we build on recent work by Gyarmati, Matolcsi and Ruzsa \cite{GMR07}, who noted that Han-type inequalities can be applied to sumsets in much the same way that they can be applied to characteristic functions of sets of random variables (the usual situation).
+Section~\ref{ss:set-abelian} gives a second, and important, application to sumsets in abelian groups.
+In this, we build on recent work by Gyarmati, Matolcsi and Ruzsa \cite{GMR10}, who noted that Han-type inequalities can be applied to sumsets in much the same way that they can be applied to characteristic functions of sets of random variables (the usual situation).
 While it is not true in general that sumsets satisfy a log-submodular relation in an obvious way, it is natural to ask whether they permit a weaker property, by way of fractional subadditivity.
-It is classical (and recently reviewed in \cite{MT08}) that fractional subadditivity is weaker than log-submodularity and more general than Han's inequalities.
-Here, by extending an idea embedded in \cite{GMR07}, and making further use of entropy, we show a general fractional subadditivity property for sumsets that implies some of the results and conjectures in \cite{GMR07} as easy corollaries.
-It should be noted that some of the results and conjectures in \cite{GMR07} were discovered independently of our results in this paper by Balister and Bollob\'as \cite{BB07} who, following the works of Gyarmati, Matolcsi, and Ruzsa \cite{GMR07} and Madiman and Tetali \cite{MT08}, also developed a hierarchy of entropy and sumset inequalities.
+It is classical (and recently reviewed in \cite{MT10}) that fractional subadditivity is weaker than log-submodularity and more general than Han's inequalities.
+Here, by extending an idea embedded in \cite{GMR10}, and making further use of entropy, we show a general fractional subadditivity property for sumsets that implies some of the results and conjectures in \cite{GMR10} as easy corollaries.
+In particular, we obtain general upper bounds on the cardinality of sumsets involving multiple, possible distinct summands, and comment on the connection with generalized Pl\"unnecke-Ruzsa inequalities.

-Section~\ref{ss:set-nonabelian} applies the compound set inequalities to obtain results for sumsets in non-Abelian groups, motivated by a conjecture of Ruzsa \cite{Ruz07}.
+Section~\ref{ss:set-nonabelian} applies the compound set inequalities to obtain results for sumsets in non-abelian groups, motivated by a conjecture of Ruzsa \cite{Ruz07}.
 In particular, we make partial progress towards resolving Ruzsa's conjecture.
 In Section~\ref{ss:set-nonsum}, we present a novel application of our basic result to obtaining cardinality bounds for compound sets in rings that are more general than sumsets (such as the compound sets $g(A,B)$ in a ring obtained from $g(a,b)=a^2+b^2$ or $g(a,b)=a^2-b^2$).

-We wish to emphasize that apart from the novelty of our specific results, the approach we adopt using partition-determined functions provides a general and powerful framework for studying such inequalities.